CtrlC-Root/mdcs-old/README.md

 ## Framework

-TODO
+Reusable libraries for implementing components.

+* `libmdcs-python`: common library for Python services and clients

 ## Components

-TODO
+Standalone components.

 * `bridge-hue`: bridge node for Philips Hue lights
+* `node`: general node with plugins for hardware
+* `mdcs-console`: console client for nodes
+* `mdcs-web`: web interface for nodes

 ## Quick Start

-Create a virtualenv and install packages and their requirements.
+Create a virtualenv and install the desired packages and their requirements.

 ```
 $ virtualenv --python=$(which python3) mdcs